rmello4d/TheSustainableDeveloper/README.md

 # The Sustainable Developer

-The act of coding demands a considerable effort, both physical and mental.

-We (developers) often abuse ourselves while in front of a computer.
+The act of coding demands a considerable mental and physical effort.
+As a result, we (developers) often abuse ourselves while coding.

 This book explores techniques in Meditation and Yoga in order to tackle a neglected side of software development: